Lifestyles and Nutrition

 - Early food experiences.
 People who were not exposed to different foods as children, or who were forced to swallow every last bite of overcooked vegetables, may make limited food choices as adults.

 - Habits.
 It’s common to establish eating routines, which can work both for and against optimal health.
 Habitually grabbing a fast food sandwich for breakfast can seem convenient, but might not offer substantial nutrition.
-Yet getting in the habit of drinking an ample amount of water each day can yield multiple benefits.
+Yet getting in the habit of drinking an ample amount of each day can yield multiple benefits.

 - Culture.
 The culture in which one grows up affects how one sees food in daily life and on special occasions.